DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - The "talking" sound effect for the characters has been replaced with sounds of scribbling.
 - Footstep sfx

+## Beginning Room + Dialogue

+- The beginning of the game has been reworked to be a little more engaging & support the narrative better.
+- The room is a * blockout* for now
 ## Combat

 ### Juice